slashbindu/hello-world/README.md

-# Building highly scalable applications : Hello world !

-Common server architecture patterns for highly scalable applications
+# Common Common server architecture patterns  for building highly scalable applications

 There is no one-size-fits-all solution to improving scalability and performance.
 Belowe are a number of patterns that occur frequently: